·

 5. A Good Travel Guidebook (or Digital Equivalent)

-I also download digital edition of the country or region’s Lonely Planet guidebook to my Kindle and flip through it on long train or bus rides.
-Did you know that you can get these for FREE with a Kindle Unlimited subscription?
-Awesome!
+If I DO want a full guidebook, I just download a digital edition of the country or region’s Lonely Planet guidebook to my Kindle and flip through it on long train or bus rides.

 6. Snacks for the Road